Donearm/scripts/README.md

 them on Reddit is much easier but I didn't want to read all my subscriptions each time so I wrote this script to choose what and when to browse

+#### csv\_to\_md\_files.py

+A script, not mine, that converts a CSV file to a series of markdown files based off the first column of the CSV file.
+It is useful to export sheets from Excel or GDocs to markdown to be edited then in Obsidian

 #### dayoftheweek.py

 Not my script originally, I just made it Python 3.2 compatible